ilanschnell/bitarray/README.md

 `frombytes(bytes, /)`

-Append from a byte string, interpreted as machine values.
+Extend bitarray with raw bytes.
+That is, each append byte will add eight bits to the bitarray.

-`fromfile(f, n=<till EOF>, /)`
+`fromfile(f, n=-1, /)`

-Read n bytes from the file object f and append them to the bitarray interpreted as machine values.
-When n is omitted, as many bytes are read until EOF is reached.
+Extend bitarray with up to n bytes read from the file object f.
+When n is omitted or negative, reads all data until EOF.
+When n is provided and positions but exceeds the data available, EOFError is raised (but the available data is still read and appended.

 `index(value, start=0, stop=<end of array>, /)` -> int